-10 Project Portfolio Management Trends for 2022
+10 Project Portfolio Management (PPM) Trends for 2023

 TABLE OF CONTENTS

-- Hybrid management model.
+- Hybrid management approach

 - Adaptive Portfolio Management.

-- Request a demo of Triskell Software.
+- Request a demo of Triskell.

-1. Hybrid management model
+1. Hybrid management approach

-There are more and more tools on the market with functionalities designed for the management and execution of the organization’s portfolio.
-These solutions can translate the organization’s strategic objectives into project plans, products and services focused on delivering value to the business in an agile and flexible manner.
+There is a growing number of PPM tools on the market with Strategic Portfolio Management capabilities.
+These are solutions capable of transforming the strategic objectives into project plans, products and services focused on value delivery for the business in an Agile and flexible manner.